cory2067/gtsosu/README.md

 ### Testing permissions in development

-In development, sometimes you'll want to have admin permissions (to set up new tourneys, or test addding pools/schedules, etc) but sometimes you'll want to be a regular user (to make sure the player experience is correct).
+In development, sometimes you'll want to have admin permissions (to set up new tourneys, or test adding pools/schedules, etc) but sometimes you'll want to be a regular user (to make sure the player experience is correct).
 By default, you'll be an admin, but you can change this in the .env file.

 There should be a line `DEV_ADMIN=true`.
 To become a regular user, change this to `DEV_ADMIN=false`.
 Then, restart the terminal running the backend and log out and back in again.